SigurdRiseth/CountryInfoService/README.md

     go mod tidy
     ```

-3. Create a .env file for environment variables (if necessary).
-Here’s an example of what you might need to include:
+3.	(optional) Create a .env file for environment variables.
+Here’s an example of what you might want to include:

     ```bash
     PORT=8080